X8ETr1x/GitHub-Org-Backup/README.md

 If you intend to use this for automation, I highly advise regular rotation of that secret and to make sure that the secrets file permissions are set to 600.

 I recommend compiling and deploying a binary instead of running as a script, though both will work.
 Otherwise, a virtual environment or Docker container will be required in most production cases.
+A binary is provided as a release for convenience, but a blind trust test is never advised.

 ## Configuration Files